 Brenda R. Brand

-Brenda R. Brand is an Associate Professor in the Science Education and Elementary Education/Literacy programs.
+Brenda R. Brand is a professor in the Science Education and Elementary Education/Literacy programs.

 - Sociocultural factors influencing students’ participation in science, technology, engineering and mathematics

 - PhD, Virginia Tech